 MyMediTravel currently has no pricing information available for Mole Removal procedures in Bantay.
 However, by submitting your enquiry, you'll hear back from the facility with more details of the pricing.

 Pipo Dermatology, located in Bantay, Ilocos Sur, Philippines offers patients Mole Removal procedures among its total of 32 available procedures, across 1 different specialties.
-Currently, there's no pricing information for Mole Removal procedures at Pipo Dermatology, as all prices are available on request only.
+Currently, there's no pricing information for Mole Removal procedures at Pipo Dermatology, as all prices are available on request only, whilst the national average price is approximately $99.
 There are many specialists available at the Hospital, with 4 in total, and they are not accredited by any recognized accreditations institutes

 At MyMediTravel, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?